CASTOR-telescope/ETC/README.md

 Here are some future plans for the ETC:

-- Use a sampled PSF to create a pixel-based kernel to convolve with the simulated images.
-  Additionally, point sources should use the sampled PSF to calculate its encircled energy (we currently assume the point source PSF is a Gaussian).
-- Add slitless grism and multi-object spectroscopic capabilities to the ETC
 - Arbitrary source profiles (i.e., surface brightness profiles) based on a FITS file _with_ spectrum?
 Not sure what I would be asking the user for in this case (e.g., what unit should the FITS file data be in?)...
 Please let me know if you have any ideas!